RootlessAgrarian/mappingguide/docs/fundamentals/1_setup.md

 ## 3. Get rid of all mods other than those absolutely necessary for your mapping project

 The map editor is not kindly disposed towards a stack of contrib mods.
-Best practise is to remove all mod files from your mod dir, other than things (like new models and buildings) that you really need for your map.
-Now there's just one more setup detail...
+You may have incompatible mods kicking around, which you usually don't notice because you're careful never to load them into the same profile.
+But the editor loads whatever it finds in your mod folder -- it doesn't care about profiles.
+Best practise is to remove all mod files from your mod dir, other than things (like contrib models and buildings) that you really need for your map.
+Now that you've cleaned up your mod folder, there's just one more setup detail...

 ## 4. Configure your game to run in Windowed mode